 I like to do projects that enhance the lives of everyday people, like campus buildings, libraries, museums and government buildings.
 That’s why I love working in the public sector.
 I derive a tremendous amount of pride in developing places that everyday people can experience.
 I like to create beauty in everyday lives.Philip Freelon, 2015.
 Interview with NBC News

-Earlier architects, such as Harold L. Williams, Norma Merrick Sklarek, and Paul R. Williams, laid the foundation for future generation of African American architects.
+Earlier architects, such as Harold L. Williams, Norma Merrick Sklarek and Paul R. Williams, laid the foundation for future generations of African American architects.
 The challenges they tackled and the community ties they developed helped foster the growing number of young black architects to enter and expand the field.
 While their efforts have increased the opportunities for black architects, they are still severely underrepresented.
 Like the mentorship and professional network efforts of Harold L. Williams and Paul R. Williams, Freelon also works to grow the future of the profession.
-Today, just two percent of architects are African American.
+According to NOMA, only 2% of licensed architects in the U.S. are African American.
 Working as an adjunct professor and guest lecturer, Freelon has sought to increase diversity in the field.
 In 2016, Freelon and architecture firm Perkins+Will established the Phil Freelon Fellowship Fund at the Harvard Graduate School of Design to expand opportunities for underrepresented students.
 By designing buildings that serve the public, Freelon’s work opens architecture to a wider audience.

-Marshall’s career has focused on improving architecture throughout the Nation’s Capital.
+Marshall’s career has focused on improving architecture throughout the nation’s capital.
 His work supports both his hometown and African American institutions.
 Marshall’s projects include the Chuck Brown Memorial and the Horace Mann Elementary School, as well as the design for the interior for the renovated Howard Theater, which reopened in 2012.
-The variety of projects Marshall has worked on enhance the landscape and diversity of the D.C. community and architectural scene.
+The variety of projects Marshall has worked on have enhanced the landscape and diversity of the D.C. community and architectural scene.

 We need to come back and give back.
 The university needs us.
 We need to give back with our talents, our services, our knowledge.
 We need to be here.Michael Marshall Discussing the UDC Student Center Project

 The careers of these five architects demonstrate the strides that have been made in the field of architecture.
-Through the creation of NOMA, professional and community activism, mentorship efforts, and renowned design, African American architects have helped shape the industry and inspired one another.
-The perseverance, ingenuity, and success of Harold L. Williams, Norma Merrick Sklarek, John S. Chase, Philip G. Freelon, and Michael Marshall should be lauded.
-However, given the adversity they have faced and the low number of African American architects today, there is much room for improvement.
+Through the creation of NOMA, professional and community activism, mentorship efforts and renowned design, African American architects have helped shape the industry and inspired one another.
+The perseverance, ingenuity and success of Harold L. Williams, Norma Merrick Sklarek, John S. Chase, Philip G. Freelon, and Michael Marshall should be lauded.
+However, given the low number of African American architects licensed today, there remains a lot of work to do.
 These distinguished architects have laid the groundwork for future architects to build upon.